-University can be an expensive experience which is why lots of students now work alongside there studies to support themselves.
+University can be an expensive experience which is why lots of students now work alongside their studies to support themselves.
 You can get help with budgeting by contacting RHUL Financial Welfare & Funding Advice – Founder’s West 1st Floor (150).
-They can give you information about grants and loans available at the university as well as helping you plan your budget.
+They can give you information about grants and loans available at the University as well as helping you to plan your budget.

 It is important that you know how much you will be spending on priority items from the start.
 Work out your essentials/priorities such as rent, food, bills (gas, electric, water, phone, internet), and travel costs in the first instance.
 Use your personal budget plan to work out your annual, monthly and weekly expenditure.